 After your lawn has been mowed, dethatched, and aerated, it is a great time to overseed your lawn.
 Overseeding simply means you are applying seed over your already established lawn.
 This is done to ensure your lawn is full and lush and, quite often, improves the overall look of your lawn.
 Once the seed has been applied, you can further encourage the health of your lawn by applying organic fertilizer.
 Fertilizer will help supplement any nutrients that your lawn may be lacking.
 Lastly, cover your lawn with a topdressing to ensure wind or animals do not carry away your grass seed.

 A great way to stave off weed growth is to never allow it to start.
 One organic way to slow the growth and spread of undesirable plants is to apply a thick layer of mulch.
 A 2” layer of your favorite mulch will not only inhibit weed growth, but it will also give your yard a “completed” and well-cared for look.
-There a many types of mulch on the market and many forms that each type can come in as well.
+There are many types of mulch on the market and many forms that each type can come in as well.
 Take your time and decide on which mulch you like best.

 Trim and Prune